ABC FinanceBridging loans

 This is where bridging loans are different to other types of borrowing such as mortgages, credit cards, overdrafts or secured loans.

-Will I qualify for bridging loans if I’m retired and living on pensions?
+Will I qualify for bridging finance if I’m retired and living on pensions?

 Yes, bridging loans are often taken by retired borrowers who are looking to downsize while waiting to sell their old home, especially where speed and cashflow are important.